National Diploma Dental Nursing Terms & Conditions

 Harriet Ellis has a deferment policy for our students that enable a student to defer from their original booking onto the next available course in our sequence of cohorts.
 This opportunity is looked at on a case by case basis and must be confirmed before the course start date and subject to availability.
 Harriet Ellis are unable to move students after their original course has begun.
 Please note that if a student is deferred to a later course enrolment, the course fees still need to be paid as per the original direct debit agreement in its entirety.
 Unfortunately a postponement of the fees will not take place.

 Any student that decides to defer their Theory exam will be subject to a £50 charge from the NEBDN in order to move the exam date.
 Once a student has applied for their ROE they are automatically assigned to the exam specified on the form, so any difference to this will incur the £50 charge.
 Please note that any extension fees to extend your course will be an additional cost to this

 Harriet Ellis has a strict policy in regards to students finding employment within a Dental Surgery whilst studying on the course.
-All students must be in a Dental Placement within 3 months of the first scheduled lesson.
-As an example, if a class starts on the 25th March, a student must be in employment no later than the 25th June.
+All students must be in a Dental Placement prior to their third scheduled classroom lesson.

-In the unlikely event that a student does not find employment within the 3 month period, they will have the option of paying a one off continuation fee of £99 + VAT (£118.80) in order to continue the qualification until the next examination date.
-The student will be required to continue studying on the original course that they booked onto and will also receive access to revision pods to help their studies further.
-Please note that there will be no additional classroom lessons for students.
+In the unlikely event that a student does not find employment prior to their third classroom lesson, the student will have the option of paying a one off continuation fee of £599 in order to continue the qualification until the next examination date.
+The student will then be transferred to the next available cohort.

 The Qualification Process